BroadbandForum/usp/docs/specification/index.md

 The User Services Platform consists of a data model, architecture, and communications protocol to transform consumer broadband networks into a platform for the development, deployment, and support of broadband enabled applications and services.

+**USP Domain**

+The USP Domain is a set of all Controllers and Agents that are likely to communicate with each other in a given network or internetwork with the goal of supporting a specific application or set of applications.

+**USP Relationship**

+A Controller and Agent are considered to have a USP Relationship when they are capable of sending and accepting messages to/from each other.
+This usually means the Controller is added to the Agent's Controller table in its Instantiated Data Model.

 **Wildcard**

 A Wildcard is used in a Search Path to address all Object Instances of a Multi-Instance Object.